jttobias/EasyT/service_term/terms-of-service.md

                                                                    Terms-of-Service

 Introduction
-Welcome to the Service Terms and Conditions (hereinafter referred to as "Terms") governing your use of our Application (the "Application").By accessing, downloading, installing, or using the Application, you are agreeing to be bound by these Terms.
+Welcome to the Service Terms and Conditions (hereinafter referred to as "Terms") governing your use of our Application (the "Application").
+By accessing, downloading, installing, or using the Application, you are agreeing to be bound by these Terms.
 If you do not agree to these Terms, you may not access or use the Application.

 License Grant
 Subject to your compliance with these Terms, we grant you a limited, non-exclusive, non-transferable, non-sublicensable license to use the Application solely for your personal, non-commercial purposes.
 You acknowledge and agree that the Application, including all associated intellectual property rights, is the sole and exclusive property of the Application Provider and/or its licensors.